 sinteractive -A <account> -N 1 -n 28 -t 1:00:00which gives you 1 node and 28 cores (

 -N 1 -n 28) with 1 hour (

 -t 1:00:00).
 You may adjust the numbers per your need.

 A batch script can be created and submitted for a serial or parallel run.
 You can create the batch script using any text editor you like in a working directory on the system of your choice.

 Below is the example batch script (

-# MAGMA Example Batch Script for the Basic Tutorial in the MAGMA manual #PBS -N 6pti #PBS -l nodes=1:ppn=28 #PBS -l walltime=0:20:00 module load cuda module load magma # Use TMPDIR for best performance. cd $TMPDIR # PBS_O_WORKDIR refers to the directory from which the job was submitted. cp $PBS_O_WORKDIR/example.c . icc $MAGMA_CFLAGS example.c
+#!/bin/bash ## MAGMA Example Batch Script for the Basic Tutorial in the MAGMA manual #SBATCH --job-name=6pti #SBATCH --nodes=1 --ntasks-per-node=28 #SBATCH --time=0:20:00 #SBATCH --account <account> module load cuda module load magma # Use TMPDIR for best performance. cd $TMPDIR # SLURM_SUMIT_DIR refers to the directory from which the job was submitted. cp $SLURM_SUMIT_DIR/example.c . icc $MAGMA_CFLAGS example.c

 In order to run it via the batch system, submit the